 Without fail, I laze my way through the holiday season, in all my candy cane–crusted comforts, until December 31 when panic sets in as I scramble to come up with New Year’s makeup ideas.
 Someone once told me that the way you spend New Year’s Eve is the way you will spend the year to come.
 That person was Lauren Conrad on an episode of The Hills and, really, who knows better than LC?
-So, among the cookie decorating, hall decking, ugly sweater wearing, gift shopping, and making resolutions, I make it a priority (albeit a last-minute one) to go out with a bang on New Year's Eve.
+So among the cookie decorating, hall decking, ugly-sweater wearing, gift shopping, and resolution making, I make it a priority (albeit a last-minute one) to go out with a bang on New Year’s Eve.

 Luckily, I’ve become pretty good at throwing together beauty looks to suit whatever plans arise that year.
 Using only the contents of my makeup bag and a few household items, I can hack and multitask my way to high-glam glory.
 And you can too.
-Did you wait until the last minute to make your makeup plans?
-Keep scrolling for the ultimate procrastinator’s guide to New Year's Eve makeup.
+Keep scrolling for the ultimate procrastinator’s guide to New Year’s Eve makeup.

-Re-create a backstage look for New Year’s Eve without any professional skills—all you need is an unexpected eye shadow shade and the Scotch Magic Tape ($4) you used a few days ago to wrap presents.
+Re-create a backstage look for New Year’s Eve even if you don’t possess any professional skills.
+All you need is an unexpected eye shadow shade and the Scotch Magic Tape ($4) you used a few days prior to wrap presents.
 Place a strip of tape at a 45-degree angle on the outer corner of each eye.
-Then, use a small brush to apply a bright cream eye shadow, like Make Up for Ever Aqua Cream in 25 Pastel Blue ($23).
+Then, use a small brush to apply a bright cream eye shadow, like Make Up For Ever Aqua Cream in 25 Pastel Blue ($23).
 The tape acts as a stencil, keeping the shadow exactly where you want it.
-Bonus tip: Create the eye look first, and then you’re free to clean up any smudges with a cotton swab before moving onto the rest of your face.
+Bonus tip: Create the eye look first, and then you’re free to clean up any smudges with a cotton swab before moving on to the rest of your face.

 Remember that summer concealer you stashed away because it’s a little too dark for your winter skin tone?
 Voilà—meet your new contour stick.
 To create a chiseled party look, trace the wand along your cheekbones, hairline, and jawbone to define your features.
 Don’t forget to draw two lines on either side of your nose for a slimming effect.

-Don’t let labels fool you—you can use any makeup product you like anywhere.
+Don’t let labels fool you.
+You can use any makeup product you anywhere.
 In a pinch, I like to swipe a healthy dose of my go-to blush, Tarte Amazonian Clay 12-Hour Blush in Exposed ($28), into the crease of my eyes.
-It creates subtle definition and totally passes as an of-the-moment, totally intentional, monochromatic look.
-Plus, New Year's Eve Makeup has never looked so pretty.
+It creates subtle definition and totally passes as an of-the-moment, intentional monochromatic look.
+Plus, New Year's Eve makeup has never looked so pretty.

 Setting your makeup in place is paramount, especially on a night like New Year’s Eve.
 After all, you’ll be dancing for hours while snapping plenty of pictures for Instagram.
 Setting powders are amazing for increasing your makeup’s staying power, but they can be time-consuming and messy, plus you run the risk of flashback.
 Instead, choosing a spray that will work to set your makeup and control oil at the same time, like Mario Badescu Facial Spray With Aloe, Herb and Rosewater ($7).
 It’s the perfect size to tote around, and it’s a dual-acting miracle for that 11:54 p.m. touch-up.
 Spray generously after makeup application and throughout the night to keep everything in place.